Lynn Good: Duke Energy

 In 2011 Duke of Charlotte and Progress Energy of Raleigh agreed to merge.
 The deal stipulated that Progress CEO Bill Johnson was to replace Duke CEO Jim Rogers.
 But in June 2012, on the day that the deal closed, the board fired Johnson and re-hired Rogers instead.
 North Carolina regulators, following an investigation, reached an agreement with Duke in which the company was required to choose a new CEO by the middle of 2013.
 Good was selected by a board composed of both Duke and Progress members.

 Lynn Good became CEO of Duke Energy on July 1, 2013.
 Good was also elected to the Duke board.
 In 2016, she was elected chairman of the board.
 In 2018, Duke Energy awarded Good just under $14 million in total compensation.

-Good is one of the most highly compensated women executives in the United States.

 Energy policy positions

-Carbon capture and storage

-The Center for Strategic & International Studies (CSIS) held a wide-ranging interview of Good on June 21, 2018; among the topics were carbon capture and sequestration.
+The Center for Strategic & International Studies (CSIS) held a wide-ranging interview with Good on June 21, 2018; among the topics were carbon capture and sequestration.
 Carbon capture and storage technology can capture up to 90 percent of carbon dioxide (CO2) emissions made from a fossil fuels electricity generation plant, thus releasing much less carbon dioxide into the atmosphere.
-Good told CSIS that the carbon capture and sequestration process was not quite ready for general use, even though it has potential for keeping fossil fuels in the power-generation mix.
+Good told CSIS that the carbon capture and sequestration process was not quite ready for general use, even though it has the potential to keep fossil fuels in the power-generation mix.
 According to Daily Energy Insider, "On paper, a gas or coal plant that does not release carbon dioxide into the air would be a logical asset to fill in any lags in purely green power production”, but Good indicated that while Duke was still collaborating on various research projects involving carbon capture, the big breakthroughs necessary to launch a commercially viable carbon-capture plant were not yet in sight."

 Other affiliations

 Good was a member of the board of the Cincinnati Ballet for about eight years, from the 1990s, and has been a member of the board of directors at Boeing since 2015.
+She is on the board of directors of the Business Roundtable and has served as chair of its Smart Regulation Committee since 2020.